 The OOB pseudowire is terminated by the CCAP Core.
-The CCAP Core removes the augmented ATM cells from the UEPI encapsulation, and encapsulates the cells in IP/UDP for delivery to the Network Controller.
+The CCAP Core removes the augmented ATM cells from the UEPI encapsulation, updates the ARPD Datagram sequence number, and encapsulates the cells in IP/UDP for delivery to the Network Controller.
 In this way the ARPD functionality is split between the Remote PHY Device and the CCAP Core, with the Remote PHY Device implementing the demodulation, and the CCAP Core implementing the network side interface of the ARPD including IP/UDP encapsulation.